David Hittner: Notable cases

 Financial Fraud.
 Hittner sentenced R. Allen Stanford to a total of 110 years in federal prison for orchestrating a 20-year investment fraud scheme.
 Stanford, the former chairman of Stanford International Bank, was found guilty of misappropriating more than $7 billion from his bank and financial institutions to finance his personal business and lifestyle.
 During the six-week trial in 2012, Stanford was convicted on 13 of 14 counts of conspiracy, fraud, obstruction and money laundering.
 The jury also found that 29 financial accounts located abroad—worth approximately $330 million—were proceeds of Stanford's fraud and should be forfeited.

-The Stanford trial was one of the largest financial fraud cases ever tried in federal court.
+At the time, the Stanford trial was the largest financial fraud case ever tried to a jury in federal court.

 Sex Trafficking.
 In 2016, Hittner sentenced the organizer of a sex-trafficking ring that operated in Houston's East End to life in federal prison.
 Hortencia "Tencha" Medeles, then 70, was the leader of an international sex-trafficking ring that forced women, including minors, into prostitution.
 During the trial in 2015, jurors learned that Medeles owned a three-building complex in southeast Houston.
 Hidden doorways and staircases led from a downstairs cantina to a brothel upstairs where 17 rooms were rented out for sexual activities.
 Evidence presented in the case showed rooms were rented out 64,296 times during a 19-month period ending in 2013.

 Sandra Bland.
 In 2016, Hittner granted the agreed dismissal of a wrongful death civil rights lawsuit filed by the family of Sandra Bland, an African-American woman who died in a Texas county jail days after a traffic violation and controversial arrest.
 Her death was ruled a suicide.
 Following a judge-approved mediation, the lawyers representing Bland's family told Hittner that a legal settlement, $1.9 million, had resolved their claims.

+Drag Ban.
+In 2023, Hittner ruled that Texas Senate Bill 12, legislation that criminalized drag performances in the presence of minors, was unconstitutional on five counts.
+He issued a permanent injunction against SB12.